CattoFace/barrcodes/documents/index.md

 ## [Building a Responsive Blog With 56 Lines Of JavaScript](blog-building)
 <div style="text-align:right">*2024-11-20*</div>
-My "Hello World" post about how I made this blog with no frameworks and client-side dependencies.
+My “Hello World” post about how I made this blog with just a Markdown parser and no client-side dependencies